2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 These results align with a growing body of evidence indicating that EMFs, though non-ionizing,

-can exert significant biological influence, particularly through disruption of calcium signaling
+can exert significant biological influence, particularly through (changes) of calcium signaling

 EMF-sensitive cell types.
 While further research is needed to confirm these findings in vivo and